Tensor Networks for Explainable Machine Learning in Cybersecurity: MPS interpretability

 The assessment of feature importance is a crucial aspect of interpretability in machine learning.
 It involves quantifying the relative impact of each feature within a dataset on the model's output.
 Within the MPS framework, this evaluation is conducted through a detailed analysis of the probability distributions derived from the MPS for each feature.
 These distributions allow for the calculation of average probabilities for the possible values of each feature across all instances, resulting in a mean probability that reflects the feature's general tendency.

+To further analyze the differences between benign and attack events, we computed the mean probabilities of feature values for both benign and attack instances as given by the MPS model.
+In our model, the likelihood of each event $\mathbf{v} = (v_1, v_2, \dots, v_N)$ is computed as the squared magnitude of the wavefunction $\Psi(\mathbf{v})$, which, for an MPS model, can be expressed as a product of probabilities associated with each feature:

+where $P_i(v_i)$ is the probability associated with the $i$-th feature value $v_i$ derived from the local density matrices in the MPS model.
+The overall likelihood of an event is thus the product of the probabilities of its feature values.
+We compute the mean of these overall likelihoods separately for benign events and attack events to compare their distributions.
+Additionally, the Negative Log Likelihood (NLL) for an event is calculated as:

+This NLL represents how unlikely an event is under the model trained on benign data; higher NLL values indicate greater anomalies.

 Table \ref{feat_imp} presents the computed mean probabilities for features in benign and attack contexts, which can be instrumental in feature selection.
-Features with high probabilities in the benign category and low probabilities in the attack category, such as features 2, 3, and 4, are indicative of normal operational patterns.
+Features with high probabilities in the benign category and low probabilities in the attack category, such as `data.parent\_process\_path`, `data.process\_user\_name`, and `data.parent\_process\_basename` (features 2, 3, and 4), are indicative of normal operational patterns.
 Their high likelihood under benign conditions and rarity during attacks signify their importance in identifying abnormal behavior.
+These features represent critical aspects of process-level activity: the execution path of a parent process, the user responsible for the process, and the process's basename.
+Their behavior aligns with real-world expectations, where deviations in these parameters often signal potential malicious activities, such as unauthorized user access or unusual process execution paths.
 Conversely, features with a higher mean in the attack category than in the benign may be less informative for detecting anomalies, as their higher occurrence in attack scenarios does not contribute to distinguishing attacks from benign behavior.
-In addition, the total probability values, obtained by the product of probabilities across all features, reveal a striking disparity: the probability associated with attack features is several orders of magnitude lower than that of benign features.
+In addition, the total probability values, obtained by the product of probabilities across all features, reveal a striking disparity: the probability associated with attack features is several orders of magnitude lower than that of benign features, and the mean NLL for attack events is significantly higher.
 This stark contrast explains why the MPS model effectively discriminates between benign operations and cyberattacks: the improbability of the conjunction of attack features underscores their anomaly.

 In traditional deep learning approaches, determining feature importance would typically involve a suite of ad-hoc techniques such as Sensitivity Analysis, Gradient-based Techniques, or Feature Attribution Methods like SHAP \cite{shap}.
 These methods, while powerful, require additional computational steps and can sometimes yield results that are not immediately interpretable.